yjmantilla/jekyll-hypertext-network/dirs/graphs.md

 ---
 title: Graphs

-ignoreField_graphs: # way to ignore the filter for this attribute
+_graphs: # start with _ to ignore the filter for this attribute
   - link: ./../graphs/knowledge-graph-subdirs.html
     title: Graph with Categories
   - link: ./../graphs/knowledge-graph.html